 Funds will be applied to ensure staff participating in the rehabilitation and treatment of youth have completed specialized mental health and adolescent development training in order to provide appropriate behavioral and trauma informed care to meet the needs of the target population.
 The county will work collaboratively with the Department of Behavioral Health (DBH) as well as community based organizations and private providers to provide coordinated services which may include individual, family, or group counseling, crisis intervention, medication management, Functional Family Therapy (FFT) and Cognitive Behavioral Therapy (CBT).
-If the Court, the Probation Department, DBH identify a treatment need, the youth or the youth's Treatment Team that is not already provided through previously identified services.
+If the Court, the Probation Department, DBH identify a treatment need, the youth or the youth's Treatment Team that is not already provided through previously identified services the county will coordinate with appropriate departments and providers to obtain needed services.
 Youth with identified psychological distress will be referred to the Forensic Adolescent Services Team (FAST) for further evaluation.